-If you are applying or have been approved to take the AICP exam but have financial hardship, you may apply for the AICP Exam Scholarship.
+If you are registering to take the AICP exam but have delayed certification due to financial hardship, you may apply for the AICP Certification Diversity Scholarship.
 Please submit your name, APA membership ID, and explanation of hardship to the APA-IL Professional Development Officer, at firstname.lastname@example.org.

 Key study tips to prepare for the exam:

 Use the APA website as much as possible.
 The APA’s "five step approach" for preparing for the exam is good advice.
 Step 1's resources from other state chapters is excellent information.